kadena-io/pact/docs/en/pact-reference.md

 Public defpacts may be nested (though the recursion restrictions apply, so it must be a different defpact).
 They may be kicked off like a regular function call within a defpact, but are continued after the first step by calling `continue` with the same arguments.

-Nested defpacts are dispatched on tht

- with the following restrictions:
+As such, they have the following restrictions:
 - The number of steps of the child must match the number of steps of the parent.
-- Child steps must have the same rollback as parent (If a parent defpact has the rollback field, so must the child).
+- If a parent defpact step has the rollback field, so must the child.
 If parent steps roll back, so do child steps.
 - `continue` must be called with the same continuation arguments as the defpact originally dispatched, to support multiple nested defpacts of the same function but with different arguments.